 Everyone has their favorite times to to vacation in Disney World, whether it is because of the weather, holidays or crowds.
 What you need to know is that Walt Disney World is wonderful any time you go and you will need to choose a time that works best for your family’s situation.

 Here is what you should know: Disney World is pretty crowded year-round, but there are certain times that are better to go to Disney because the crowds are less.
 Disney is aware of this and reflect it in their ticket price structure.

 If you are willing to go during off peak times, you will find that Disney throws out deals for a certain percentage off Disney resort packages.
-It can save you between 15-30%!
+It can save you up to 30%!